phalcon-orphanage/docs/en/reference/volt.rst

 | \%                   | Calculate the remainder of an integer division {{ 10 % 3 }} returns 1        |
 +----------------------+------------------------------------------------------------------------------+

-Comparisions
+Comparisons
 ^^^^^^^^^^^^
-The following comparision operators are available:
+The following omparison operators are available:

 +----------------------+------------------------------------------------------------------------------+
 | Operator             | Description                                                                  |